-This section provides information that supplements the information about Colombia contained in Colombia's 2019 Annual Report, as amended from time to time.
-To the extent the information in this section is inconsistent with the information contained in the 2019 Annual Report, the information in this section replaces such information.
-Capitalized terms not defined in this section have the meanings ascribed to them in the 2019 Annual Report.
+This section provides information that supplements the information about Colombia contained in Colombia's 2019 Annual Report, as amended by the amendments on Form 18-K/A filed with the SEC on February 16, 2021 and April 12, 2021, and as it may be further amended from time to time.
+To the extent the information in this section is inconsistent with the information contained in the 2019 Annual Report, as amended, the information in this section replaces such information.
+Capitalized terms not defined in this section have the meanings ascribed to them in the 2019 Annual Report, as amended to date.